neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

 If OpenAI cannot be used directly, there are a few available alternatives:

-- Use Azure OpenAI.
+- Use Azure OpenAI (GPT...).
-- Use Google VertexAI.
+- Use Google VertexAI (Gemini...).
+- Use Anthropic LLM (Claude...).
 - Use Cohere.
 - Use a local Ollama model.
 - Implement a custom interface.
 - Utilize any LangChain chat model.

-All options are illustrated below, using a local Ollama model as an example.
+All options are illustrated below.

 Using Azure Open AI LLM
 -----------------------